Nuna the Cognitive-Behavioral AI ChatBot

 Problem: Teaching people about cognitive behavioral therapy (CBT) through a chatbot can be tedious.
 Because Nuna is still learning on average, it takes over 15 minutes for a user to identify a cognitive-behavioral thought pattern chat.
 Over 67% of users abandon the chat before identifying a thought pattern.

-Success Metrics / Desired Outcomes: Time to identify CBT thought pattern, decrease chat abandonment (bounce) improve customer satisfaction, and IOS app store rating
+Success Metrics / Desired Outcomes: Time to identify CBT thought pattern, decrease chat abandonment (bounce), improve customer satisfaction, and IOS app store rating

 Chat UX Improvements